-Shares of the Funds are subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Trust.
-These fees are paid by a Fund to insurance companies or their affiliates (including those that are affiliated with Nationwide) who provide administrative support services to variable insurance contract holders on behalf of the Funds and are based on the average daily net assets of the applicable share class.
+Shares of the Funds are also subject to fees pursuant to an Administrative Services Plan (the "Plan") adopted by the Board of Trustees.
+These fees are paid by a Fund to insurance companies or their affiliates (including those that are affiliated with Nationwide) who provide administrative support services to variable insurance contract holders on behalf of the Funds.
 Under the Plan, a Fund may pay an insurance company or its affiliates a maximum annual fee of 0.25% for Class I and Class II shares; however, many insurance companies do not charge the maximum permitted fee or even a portion thereof.

-For the current fiscal year, administrative services fees, expressed as a percentage of the share class's average daily net assets, are expected to be 0.15% for Class I and Class II shares of the Blueprint Funds.
+For the fiscal year ended December 31, 2020, administrative services fees, expressed as a percentage of the share class's average daily net assets, were as follows: